 It would be very helpful if you could list tthe publication and its edition date, so that when we submit it (in my case to ICE), it is clearly indicated.

-Can we please have section 3 expanded for several re-hire (as a second page to the I-9?
 We have called several times and received different answers to the same question.
 We are a temporary Job Placement agency, we send an employee to work for 2 weeks we e-verify, then he has a break for 2 days.
 He then returns to work on assignment for 1 week - we fill in section 3 as a rehire.
-(Per direction from the help desk-we ...more »
+(Per direction from the help desk-we... more »